ovh/docs/pages/cloud/storage/object_storage/pcs_sync_object_containers/guide.en-ca.md

 > [!primary]
 >
  > If your container contains objects larger than 5 GB, your two containers must have the same name.
+In addition, the synchronisation configuration must also be applied to the container that contains the segments.
 >

 ### Configuring the sync